siddharth178/psb/README.md

 At any point in the execution, user can hit Ctrl-C to stop benchmark.
 It still displayes report of results collected in that time.

+Note: Currently `psb` supports only range queries.
+Adding support of different query types is easy and I plan to do it as next step.

 ## Installation
 Installation of `psb` is very easy.
 Just `go get` the package and you will have `psb` binary installed in go bin directory.